andresgallego/broadwell/README.md

     --secret twitter_access_token={your_twitter_access_token} \
     --secret twitter_access_token_secret={your_twitter_access_token_secret}
 ```
 And you should be given a URL.
-Visit it in you're browser or console of choice and add the next parameters to the end of the address
+Visit it in your browser or console of choice and add the next parameters to the end of the address

 ```bash
 $ curl https://webtask.it.auth0.com/api/run/<yours>/broadwell?webtask_no_cache=1&channel=<your_channel>&user=<username>&topic=<query>